thinkingmonkey00/app-framework/docs/contribution/architecture.md

 ## Client Code

-The client code is bundled with Webpack on any dev or build command.
+- [ ] The client code is bundled with Webpack on any dev or build command

 ### Folder Structure